Birding Tour Tanzania: 8-day Introduction to Africa

 We embark on a spectacular journey that few people would ever forget.
 We head out from Arusha to Serengeti National Park, having lunch (being careful not to have your food taken from your hands by opportunistic Yellow-billed Kites) on the rim of the Ngorongoro Crater on the way.
 If you’ve never been to Africa before, you’re likely to be amazed by African Elephant, African Buffalo, and the sheer number of bird species.
 After an exciting drive we’ll eventually reach the Serengeti, where we enjoy the huge and impressive wildebeest migration, not to mention the thousands of Plains Zebras and Thomson’s Gazelles.
 Other megafauna that we’ll search for include Topi, Common Eland, Oribi, Bohor Reedbuck, and Masai Giraffe.
 This is one of the best places on the planet to see big cats – we’ve sometimes seen Lion, Leopard, and Cheetah in a single day, as well as some of the smaller cats such as Serval and Caracal.
 Finding a kill should allow us to see a good number of vulture species, such as Rüppell’s, White-backed, Lappet-faced, White-headed, Egyptian, and Hooded Vultures.

 Birds of prey are everywhere, including the most colorful of the world’s eagles, Bateleur.
 Secretarybird regally roams the plains searching for its serpentine prey, while Common Ostrich tries to be regal but without much success.
 Smaller birds are everywhere, and so many of them are brightly colored – such as Blue-cheeked Bee-eater, Purple Grenadier, Lilac-breasted Roller, Hildebrandt’s Starling, Yellow-collared Lovebird, Beautiful Sunbird, and many others.
 Interestingly, the Serengeti is home to quite a few extremely localized bird species.
 One of these is Karamoja Apalis, which favors the weird whistling-thorn habitat that we’ll visit for this species; it only occurs here and in a tiny part of northern Uganda (it has a strangely disjunct distribution).
 Red-throated Tit, Fischer’s Lovebird, and Grey-crested Helmetshrike are other range-restricted species we will look for in the Serengeti.
-Another important target bird here is the Tanzanian-endemic Rufous-tailed Weaver.
+Other important target birds here are the Tanzanian endemics of Rufous-tailed Weaver and Grey-breasted Spurfowl.
 The huge Kori Bustard can be seen roaming the grasslands throughout the Serengeti plains.

 Both Superb and this Hildebrandt’s Starling are really striking.